juri-sinitson/angular-monorepo/README.md

    leaving the [access token](https://nx.dev/ci/recipes/security/access-tokens) mentioned above empty
 2. Not using dynamic variables in nx commands

+**NOTE!**

+There is an [issue](https://github.com/juri-sinitson/angular-monorepo/issues/37) in progress to address the problems on windows mentioned above.

 <!-- TOC --><a name="own-additions"></a>
 ## Own additions